Transport map accelerated Markov chain Monte Carlo

 \section{Map-based MCMC proposals}

 Now we will show how a transport map can be used to modify the Metropolis-Hastings algorithm by equivalently transforming either the target distribution or the proposal mechanism.
 In this section, we assume that a {fixed} transport map $\imap$ is in hand.
-Of course, this map must somehow be constructed, and hence the fixed-map approach described here is just an intermediate step, for the purpose of exposition.
+Of course, this map must somehow be constructed, and hence the fixed-map approach described here is just an intermediate step in our exposition.
 The next section (Section~\ref{sec:adaptmcmc}) will use the optimization approaches of Section~\ref{sec:maps} to iteratively build such a map in an adaptive MCMC framework.